-The official International Congress of Mathematics 2022 will be held virtually.
-In Sydney, SMRI will recreate some of the usual spirit of the ICM.
-Our local event will feature talks by the Australia-based invited speakers, presentations on the work of the Fields medallists, and interactive streaming of plenary and special session talks selected by the participants.
+The official International Congress of Mathematics 2022 was held virtually.
+In Sydney, SMRI recreated some of the usual spirit of the ICM.
+Our local event featured talks by the Australia-based invited speakers, presentations on the work of the Fields medallists, and interactive streaming of plenary and special session talks selected by the participants.

 The Hendoff is a celebration of Anthony Henderson’s manifold contributions to mathematics in Australia, through both his research and service to the community.

 After over two years at the helm of SMRI and more than 20 at Sydney, let’s send Anthony off in style!

 This hybrid research symposium on Nijenhuis Geometry and integrable systems took place over 3–18 Feb 2022 online and at Creswick, MATRIX.

 It explored Nijenhuis geometry and uses it as a link connecting finite & infinite dimensional integrable systems.

 This hybrid symposium on singularities in geometric flows was held over 3–14 Jan 2022 at Cresswick, MATRIX and online.